rhaiscript/book/src/rust/indexers.md

 This is also extremely useful as a short-hand for indexers, when the [string] keys conform to property name syntax.

-Defining such an indexer allows easy creation of _property bags_ (similar to [object maps]) which can dynamically add/remove properties.

 ```rust,no_run
 // Assume 'obj' has an indexer defined with string parameters...